Anthony Joshua v Joseph Parker: Deontay Wilder will be 'frozen out'

 "If I do, when it's time to tell myself who I am, I won't believe in it.
 I have to be confident against Parker.

 "I will be back in here later today sparring.
 I'll have to deal with fast guys for 15 rounds.
-I have to earn, to perfect everything.
+I have to learn, to perfect everything.
 That's why I'm confident.

 "It's not overconfidence, I'm not thinking because I beat someone last year I can beat Parker this year."